leonvanbokhorst/master-lonn-iracing-s1-2026/README.md

 ## Car Lore

 - [`cars/car-ray-ff1600.md`](cars/car-ray-ff1600.md)
-  History, character, handling cues, and racecraft drills for the Ray FF1600 – the “momentum apprentice” at the centre of this whole thing.
+  History, character, handling cues, and racecraft drills for the Ray FF1600 – the "momentum apprentice" at the centre of this whole thing.

 ---